For content marketing, does your writing measure up?

 That means a first draft is just that.
 Step away from it and return with a fresh point of view that helps simplify your expression and improve what you really want to say to your readers.

 People love to read.
 The challenge is they’re too often forced to read unimaginative, poorly constructed and truly boring writing that does nothing to create a memorable experience or further an interesting idea.
-So forget Donald Trump’s pathetic message: “They’re just words people”.
+So forget former president #45’s pathetic message: “They’re just words people”.

 Words matter more than ever.
 And it takes real work to make all of them great together—especially for Content Marketing.

 Average is no longer good enough.

 Online guru and professor Mark Schaefer has been quoted often with saying “The dirty little secret of Content Marketing is that you don’t have to be the best teacher to succeed.
 Just the first who overwhelms an audience with volume.”

 That point of view is rapidly vanishing in the rearview mirror.
 Today, the focus for any content marketer should be improving what they create.